National Academy of Sciences

 Listen or download interview (mp3, 24 minutes, 148MB)

-Visit the NAS member directory for current information on Stephen Fienberg.
+Visit the NAS member directory for information on Stephen Fienberg.

 The audio files linked above are part of the National Academy of Sciences InterViews series.
 Opinions and statements included in these audio files are those of the interviewee and do not necessarily reflect the views of the National Academy of Sciences.